The year 2023 presents new opportunities and challenges for website buyers due to the rapidly changing online landscape.

 A site with an existing subscriber list can be a real bonus, so long as you do your due diligence.

-You need to know where the subscribers came from, were they double opt-ins, and is there any risk of getting caught up in GDPR shenanigans if you email them.
+Proper due diligence will help you know where the subscribers came from, were they double opt-ins, and is there any risk of getting caught up in GDPR shenanigans if you email them.

 Not all mailing lists are created equal, so never assume that the mailing list you’re being handed is made up of high-quality leads or engaged subscribers.

-It could just as easily be made up of scraped email addresses, which is a quick way to get your web address blacklisted by email providers.
+It could just as easily be made up of scraped e mail addresses, which is a quick way to get your web address blacklisted by email providers.

-There comes a time for every site owner when they’ll want to sell their site.
+There comes a time for every website owner when they’ll want to sell their site.
 Trends expire, hobbies change, and sometimes you just exhaust what you feel can be said on a given topic.